 When I was researching the cruzeiro, there are many versions of this statue around Northern Portugal.
 And later in the afternoon, you will see another one in the historical centre of Guimarães.

-7 & 8.
+8 & 9.
 Gruta Ermida Nossa Senhora do Carmo, Saint Elias and Capela de São Cristóvão

-Walk back to Saint Elias, and walk up the flight of stairway.
+Walk back to Saint Elias, and walk up the flight of stairs.
 It will lead you to the small St Christopher’s Chapel on top of the boulders.
 This is also part of the pilgrimage site, but many visitors come here to see a panoramic view of Guimarães.

 It’s almost lunchtime!
 And if you are famished and want to try a local favourite, then walk two minutes to Adega do Ermitão.

-The outdoor restaurant serves affordable snacks like sardines (€.30 each), codfish croquette (€0.80), flatbread with pork belly (€3) and many more things that are made on the grill.
-They wrap the cooked food with a big piece of paper and you can bring it to a nearby picnic table and use the paper as a tablecloth.
+The outdoor restaurant serves affordable snacks like sardines (€ 0.40 each) and codfish croquettes (€1), along with many other grilled dishes.
+They wrap the cooked food in a large sheet of paper, and you can bring it to a nearby picnic table to use as a tablecloth.

 All the locals know about it – that’s why there is always a long queue!

-Otherwise, backtrack all the way to the cable car upper station and take the next cable car back down to Guimarães.
+If the queue is too long or you prefer to eat in centre of town, backtrack all the way to the cable car upper station and take the next cable car back down to Guimarães.

-Address: R.de Penha, Guimarães | Hours: 12:00 pm to 7:00 pm (Closed Wednesdays)
+Address: R.de Penha, Guimarães | Hours: 12:30-9pm

 The walk to Igreja e Oratórios de Nossa Senhora da Consolação e Santos Passos is not that far.
 You would’ve seen it earlier on the way to the Penha Cable Car lower station.